Master of Science (MS) in

 - 12 units of breadth elective*

-*The choices of electives must be pre-approved by advisor in the student's home department.
+*Electives must be pre-approved by the student's academic advisor.

 To broaden their education, students in the MSAM program are encouraged to attend any of the seminars that are typically offered each week in all engineering and science departments.

 - All students must achieve a B average in order to graduate.

 - Course units with a grade below C will not be counted towards the degree.